devitrylouis/devitrylouis.github.io/_posts/2019-01-28-vic-filters.md

 ![GIF kernel](https://i.stack.imgur.com/9OZKF.gif)

-<b>Edge handling:</b> As one can see above, $0$s were added on the border of the image.
+**Edge handling:** As one can see above, $0$s were added on the border of the image.
 This technique called <u>padding</u> and is meant to solve a basic shortcoming: kernel convolution usually requires values from pixels outside of the image boundaries.
 While there is a variety of methods to handle edges, the [most common](https://en.wikipedia.org/wiki/Kernel_(image_processing)#Edge_Handling) are extend, wrap, mirror and crop.

 To ensure the average pixel in the processed image is as bright as the average pixel in the original image, the kernel is typically normalized: the sum of the elements of a kernel is one.